Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Slice Ultra Thin and Arrange

-Slice the rested beef ultra thinly against the grain, tagliata-style, and arrange on plates next to the vibrant mushroom salad.
-Spoon over the light amber soy-butter sauce, finish with a shower of fresh Thai basil chiffonade, and scatter thin Parmesan shavings over the beef for a savory, nutty final touch.
+Slice the rested beef ultra thinly against the grain, tagliata-style, and arrange on plates next to the dressed mushroom salad.
+Spoon over the saké-butter sauce, finish with fresh mint and thin Parmesan shavings, and serve with 1/4 lime per person for squeezing over at the table.

 Tips & Tricks